General Policies and Procedures

 - Upload vendor itemized receipts, invoice, packing slip, monthly statement and any other additional supporting documentation to the expense report.

 - Provide Missing Receipt Affidavit Form to the expense report for those receipts unable to obtain and or receive duplicate copies.
 Must also be signed by the immediate supervisor.
-Repeated use of this method will subject Cardholder to loss of
+Repeated use of this method will subject Cardholder to loss of card.

 - If the Cardholder is also the liaison, it is a requirement that the department head approver also approve the transactions of the liaison in the PeopleSoft Expense Module.